 This is a very serious offence.
 Roadside testing is for traffic safety for the general public.
 There is no right to speak to a lawyer before roadside testing.
 The police have a right to detain you for roadside testing if they believe on reasonable grounds that you committed the offence of drinking and driving.
 A license suspension may begin at the time of your arrest after roadside testing.
 The license suspension will be given regardless whether you are convicted of the charge or not.
-Generally, you are given some time to put your affairs in order before the suspension is effective.
 You should contact a lawyer as soon as you are arrested.
 The police should inform you of that right and at the police station provide you with a telephone and a list of lawyers with their telephone numbers.
 A reasonable amount of privacy should also be provided when you are speaking to your lawyer.

 At trial, the Court will consider the evidence of your impairment.
 It will consider your physical appearance such as the smell of alcohol on your breath, the glassy or blood-shot appearance of the eyes, your unsteady walking ability or standing ability and your slurred speech.
 It will also consider the